-Disclosure number Disclosure title Section in Annual Report Section in supplementary information on sustainability Explanation/omission number Disclosule title Sustainability Sustainability Explanation/omission 102-18 Governance structure Declaration on Corporate Governance 102-19 Delegating authority Sustainability Declaration on Corporate Governance 102-20 Executive-level responsibility for economic, environmental, and social topics Organization and business model Declaration on Corporate Governance 102-22 Composition of the highest governance body and its committees Organization and business model Declaration on Corporate Governance 102-23 Chair of the highest governance body Declaration on Corporate Governance - 102-24 Nominating and selecting the highest governance body • Declaration on Corporate Governance 102-25 Conflicts of interest Declaration on Corporate Governance Compliance 102-26 Role of highest governance body in setting purpose, values, and strategy Declaration on Corporate Governance 102-32 Highest governance body's role in sustainability reporting The Covestro Management Report and the supplementary information 2020 were approved by the Chair of the Board of Management.
-102-35 Renumeration policies Business Performance Compensating employees transparently and competitively Compensation Report • Employee metrics in detail 102-40 List of stakeholder groups Stakeholder dialogue 102-41 Collective bargaining agreements Employee metrics in detail 102-42 Identifying and selecting stakeholders Stakeholder dialogue 102-43 Approach to stakeholder engagement Material sustainability topics Stakeholder dialogue 102-44 Key topics and concerns raised Material sustainability topics 102-45 Entities included in the consolidated financial statements Notes to the Consolidated Financial Statements of the Covestro Group - Scope of consolidation and investments 102-46 Defining report content and topic Boundaries Material sustainability topics 102-47 List of material topics Material sustainability topics 102-48 Restatements of information GHG emissions in detail Due to the new process actablished in the reporting 102-49 Changes in reporting • Report Profile Due to the new process established in the reporting year for defining the material topics, there were significant changes compared with the previous year in terms of the topic selection, their prioritization and presentation.
+Disclosure Section in supplementary information on number Disclosure title Section in Annual Report sustainability Explanation/omission 102-18 Governance structure Sustainability Declaration on Corporate Governance - 102-19 Delegating authority Sustainability Declaration on Corporate Governance 102-20 Executive-level responsibility for economic, environmental, and social topics Organization and business model Declaration on Corporate Governance 102-22 Composition of the highest governance body and its committees Organization and business model Declaration on Corporate Governance 102-23 Chair of the highest governance body Declaration on Corporate Governance 102-24 Nominating and selecting the highest governance body Declaration on Corporate Governance 102-25 Conflicts of interest Declaration on Corporate Governance Compliance Role of highest governance body in setting purpose, values, Declaration on Corporate 102-26 and strategy Highest governance body's role in sustainability Governance The Covestro Management Report and the supplementary information 2020 were approved by the 102-32 reporting Chair of the Board of Management.
+Business Performance Compensating employees transparently and competitively • Employee metrics in 102-35 Renumeration policies Compensation Report detail - 102-40 List of stakeholder groups Stakeholder dialogue 102-41 Collective bargaining agreements Identifying and selecting Employee metrics in detail 102-42 stakeholders Stakeholder dialogue - 102-43 Approach to stakeholder engagement Material sustainability topics Stakeholder dialogue 102-44 Key topics and concerns raised Material sustainability topics Entities included in the consolidated financial Notes to the Consolidated Financial Statements of the Covestro Group - Scope of consolidation and 102-45 statements Defining report content • Material sustainability - 102-46 and topic Boundaries topics • Material sustainability 102-47 List of material topics topics 102-48 Restatements of information GHG emissions in detail - 102-49 Changes in reporting • Report Profile Due to the new process established in the reporting year for defining the material topics, there were significant changes compared with the previous year in terms of the topic selection, their prioritization and presentation.
 A detailed presentation of the individual changes is not provided.
-The listing and prioritization of the material topics in previous reports are all publicly available on the Covestro website.
-This report covers the period from January 1 to TO OUR SHAREHOLDERS COMBINED MANAGEMENT REPORT CONSOLIDATED FINANCIAL STATEMENTS FURTHER INFORMATION
+The listing and prioritization of the material topics in previous reports are all publicly available on the Covestro website. - - This report covers the period from January 1 to